0xEB0din/refactored-funicular/README.md

 ### Phase 1: Refactoring and Code Quality
 - [x] Modularize codebase for better organization and maintainability
 - [x] Enhance code readability with meaningful comments, consistent naming, and type hints
-- [ ] Implement robust error handling and input validation for stability and security
+- [x] Implement robust error handling and input validation for stability and security
+  - Custom exception classes (e.g., `DataStorageError`) for specific error handling
+  - Input validation checks (e.g., for missing parameters, invalid data formats)
 - [x] Update `requirements.txt` file with exact versions to ensure consistent and secure dependencies
-- [ ] Setup Pylint configuration to enforce code quality and adherence to coding standards
+- [x] Setup Pylint configuration to enforce code quality and adherence to coding standards
-- [ ] Create CI workflow file to facilitate the deployment when needed
+- [x] Create CI workflow file to facilitate the deployment when needed

 ### Phase 2: Proxy Re-encryption Integration
 - [ ] Research and select a suitable proxy re-encryption library based on security, performance, and compatibility